-Because I continue to work as a professional stage and broadcast actor and am expected to do so as part of the research required in my university contract, I may occasionally have to cancel class for projects I am cast in-sometimes on short notice.
+Because I continue to work as a professional stage and broadcast actor (particularly as a member of the Resident Acting Company at Dallas Theater Center) and am expected to do so as part of the creative research required in my university contract, I may occasionally have to cancel class for projects I am cast in-sometimes on short notice.

 Should this occur, you will be notified by both text and email.
 While I am teaching, I turn down more work than I accept---teaching is my first priority.
 However, conflicts are sometimes unavoidable, especially due to re-shoots and clients with whom I have ongoing contracts.
 If I cancel class at any point, I will make the work up for that particular class at individual times outside of regular class hours.